List of north–south roads in Toronto: Reesor Road

 Reesor Road is a small single lane road that travels north from Old Finch Avenue on the north end of Toronto Zoo north into farmland, woodlots, private homes and parts of Rouge National Urban Park to Steeles Avenue East.
 The road was created from earlier surveys of Scarborough with the remaining sections south of Old Finch assumed by Morrish Road and Dean Park Road.
 Road continues north of Steeles as an arterial road to 19th Avenue before becoming Tenth Line to merging with York-Durham Line south of Bloomington Road.
 Reesor Road in Markham is a municipal road maintained by the City of Markham (and Town of Whitchurch-Stouffville as Tenth Line) and not a York Regional Road.
 Reesor Road is named after the Reesor family that settled and farmed the area along the road in Scarborough and Markham.
 Thomas Reesor, son of Christian Reesor and Esther Hoover was born in Scarborough and became involved in settling Russian Mennonites in Manitoba and in Reesor, Ontario near Cochrane.

 Renforth Drive

 Renforth Drive name's origin is unknown, but was part of the Fourth Concession that now also includes parts of Carlingview Drive and Humberline Drive.
-The section near Highway 401 incorporates the southern terminus of the former Indian Line.
+Most of the road near Highway 401 incorporates the southern terminus of the former Indian Line and forms a short section of the boundary with Mississauga.